atomfrede/turbulent-octo-squeegee/README.md

 # Crowdin integration

+**At the moment crowdin does not support .adoc files**, but [support is comming soon](https://twitter.com/crowdin/status/669975732622372864).

 Translations can be done via crowdin (at the moment ``.adoc`` are not fully supported).
 All gradle tasks use the offical ``crodwin-cli`` jar file to interact with crowdin.

 ## Setup

-You just need to add a file called ``crodwin-accound.yaml``.
+You just need to add a file called ``crodwin-account.yaml``.
 It must contain your crowdin api key.

 ```yaml
 api_key: YOUR_API_KEY